 Answers to Basic Questions about Personal Injury Claims in Tucson

-At Schmidt & Sethi, PC, we have recovered over $100 million in settlements over since 1995.
+At Schmidt, Sethi & Akmajian, we have recovered over $100 million in settlements since 1995.
 Many people have basic questions about personal injury cases, and we have taken the time to provide you with answers to assist you.
 We also offer a free case evaluation and an online form so you can easily contact us.
 You can also call our office for information about a potential personal injury claim or lawsuit.

 How much is my case worth?

 Every case is valued on an individual basis.
 The degree of the injuries, whether minor, serious, catastrophic will affect the value of the claim.
 Both economic and non-economic damages must be assessed.
 For example, the costs of treatment, rehabilitation, nursing care, transportation, loss of income from work, future estimated financial losses and other hard costs will be valued.
 Non-economic damages are more personal, and include emotional anguish, pain and suffering, loss of quality of life and similar damages.
 There are also punitive damages which are awarded in some cases, which are intended to punish the responsible party.